RAHA Board Members, Terms & Bios:

 Kim dabbled in hockey in her youth but really started playing as an adult.
 She spent many hours playing at Chelsea Piers in Manhattan between the hours of 10:00 p.m. and 2:00 a.m. and is now thrilled to watch her son play the sport that she enjoys so much, during daylight hours.

 Kim is a Ridgefield Parks & Recreation commissioner, was a RAHA team manger this past year, spent several years on the Board of an adult not-for-profit hockey organization in NYC and has coached youth soccer.
 She has a wealth of experience in communications, program management, problem solving and getting things done.
 She would love the opportunity to bring her recreation, community and corporate experience to the Board to evolve the RAHA program.

-Kim is the Board representative for the Squirt A team.
+Kim is the Board representative for the Bantam A team.